aewens/revoko-meta/README.md

 - Development Flow: All packages will follow the same development flow of tagging versions and creating / organizing branches.
 The former standardizes how to checkout specific versions of a component while the latter ensures a separation between stable and unstable code in the branches.

+- Building / Installing / Testing: All components will use the same mechanism to facilitate building, installing, and/or testing the component.

 ## Specifications

 To formalize how each task handled by the meta component will be standardized, the following specifications will outline the pre-defined behaviors and expections.